mars-sim/mars-sim/README.md

 [![License](https://img.shields.io/badge/license-GPL%203.0-blue.svg)](http://www.gnu.org/licenses/gpl-3.0.html)
 [![Language](http://img.shields.io/badge/language-java-brightgreen.svg)](https://www.java.com/)

 # mars-sim
-The Mars Simulation Project is a Java based open source project that simulates the activities of the first generation of settlers on Mars with a higher level of fidelity than typical PC strategy games.
+The Mars Simulation Project is a Java based open source project that simulates the activities of the first generation of settlers on Mars with a higher level of simulation fidelity than a typical PC strategy game.

 ## Modeling and Simulation
-mars-sim is a semi-social and professional simulation that portrays the interaction between the settlers and their environment.

-Each settler is a computer agent possessing certain pre-defined properties.
-Based on these properties and the environmental characteristics, they make decisions and interact with one another in the settlement and on the surface of Mars.

 Both the paradigm of Discrete Event Simulation and the Agent-based Modeling are implemented in guiding the everyday decisions of the settlers in mars-sim.

+Each settler is a computer agent possessing certain properties.
+Based on these properties and the external characteristics imposed on them, they make decisions and interact with one another in a constraint environment.

-A settler has a well-defined job, a role, a bunch of technical skills, a set of personality, natural attributes, and task preferences (likes and dislikes).
+For instance, each settler has a well-defined job, a role, a bunch of technical skills, a set of personality, natural attributes, and task preferences (likes and dislikes).
 They build relationship with one another as they strive on Mars.

 ## Settlement Development
 Player may create numerous settlements spreading across the surface of Mars.
 Each settlement has a command structure and a developmental objective.
-They can be as simple as a four-person initial landing base; a mining depot near sites with high mineral concentration; or a full-blown, self-contained colony hosting higher functions with 48+ settlers having an elected mayor.
+They can be as simple as a four-person initial base (somewhat loosely following the Mars Direct Mission Plan by Robert Zubrin);
+a trading outpost, a mining depot near sites with high mineral concentration; or a self-contained colony with 48+ settlers having an elected mayor.

 ## Economics
-There is no currency exchange but in terms of economic modeling, the simulation dynamically computes the Value Points (VP) for each resource, based on its supply and demand.
-Traders are the one who initiates Trading Missions and set up trade deals with neighboring settlements.
+In terms of economic modeling, mars-sim implements a value point (VP) system, which keeps track of the supply and demand on each resource.
+There is no standard currency established yet.
+Traders barter trades with neighboring settlements and the surplus/ deficit based on the
+VPs of the resources in exchanged would be computed in each trading session.

 ## Tasks and Missions